RaghadAlshaikh/linear-regression/README.md

 # linear-regression
-linear regression in R language
+Different linear regression's problems and the provided solution (predicted values) will be updated using R